1912–1913 Little Falls textile strike: Confrontation between police and strikers

 On October 30, a violent confrontation occurred between picketers and law enforcement officials.
 That morning, Chief Long had several men stationed near the entrance of the Phoenix Mill, where strikers were picketing.
 Tensions rose as the picketers refused to clear away to allow workers to enter the mill.
 As a result, a physical confrontation unfolded between the strikers and the officers.
 Mounted police officers began to attack strikers with their clubs, with several beaten unconscious.
 The strikers by comparison were almost all unarmed.
 During the resulting riot, one officer was shot, while a private police officer from the Humphrey Detective Agency of Albany was stabbed.
 Shortly after this, the strike committee met with strikers at the Slovak Hall, a building located across the Mohawk River from the mills in the immigrant part of town that was used as the headquarters for the strike.
 Police chased picketers across the river and to the hall, where they beat the doors down and assaulted the building and its occupants.
-Cases of liquor and beer were confiscated, musical instruments used by the strikers was destroyed, and the framed IWW charter that the union had displayed in the hall was smashed and damaged.
+Cases of liquor and beer were confiscated by the police, who also destroyed musical instruments and the framed IWW charter that the union had displayed in the hall.
 Many people who resisted were beaten, and the police arrested the entire strike committee, as well as several other strikers and sympathizers, including Schloss.
 Legere had managed to escape arrest and went to Utica, where he sent off several letters before he returned to Little Falls the following day and was promptly arrested.
 The night after the raid, strikers gathered at the hall and cleaned it before singing "La Marseillaise" and "The Internationale".